jonahbeckford/dk/README.md

 2. The `assets.listing_unencrypted.spec_version` must be 3 unless there is a change to the [specification](docs/SPECIFICATION.md).
 3. The `assets.listing_unencrypted.name` field gives *part* of a unique identifier for the `7zr.exe` asset.
 It has syntax borrowed and hacked from the OCaml programming language.

    The first part of the name, before the first period, is the **library identifier**.
-For example, `TeachMe_Std` is the library identifier for `TeachMe_Std.S7z.Bundle`.
+For example, `OurZip_Demo` is the library identifier for `OurZip_Demo.S7z.Bundle`.
 The library id visually has at least three bumps, with an underscore separating the second and third bump.
 It was designed to be visually recognizable (and recognizable from a lexer) while different enough from other identifiers that there was no accidental overlap.
 The following picture may help you remember the `BumpBump_Bump` shape:

    ![Camels and Library Identifiers](docs/images/pascal-case-from-camels.jpg)

-   The parts after the first period, like `S7z` and `Assets` in `TeachMe_Std.S7z.Bundle` are called **namespace terms**.
+   The parts after the first period, like `S7z` and `Assets` in `OurZip_Demo.S7z.Bundle` are called **namespace terms**.
 They must start with a capital letter, and contain only the characters `A-Za-z0-9_`.

 4. The `assets.listing_unencrypted.version` field is not the original 7zip version "25.01".
 Instead, `dk` uses the [semver 2.0](https://semver.org/) versioning specification.
 So "25.01" was translated into "25.1.0".
 5. The `assets.files.origin` field must be the name of one of the `assets.listing.origins`.